-The PSE is currently engaged in a number of projects that study environmental stewardship.
+The PSE is currently engaged in a number of projects that study environmental stewardship and activism.
 Studying both civic groups and individual citizens, as well as the connections between them, these projects are focused on understanding the relationship between environmentalism and democracy.
 Projects at the PSE also study climate politics at multiple scales of governance.
 Current research looks at civil society participation and hybrid arrangements in climate governance and understanding the US climate policy network.

 Funded studies include:

 This project, which is a collaboration with colleagues at the US Forest Service, studies how civic groups are working together to steward their local communities in cities within the Northeastern United States.
 In 2007, we conducted a census of stewardship groups in New York City.
 In 2013, we began to conduct a census of stewardship groups in Philadelphia.
 At this point, this project is part of a national initiative that is supported by the US Forest Service.